Yeshua Taught Us How To Love

 Trusting obedience is how we love God (not deeming some commandments as “lesser” to justify ignoring them).

-If you love me, you will keep my commandments.
+If you love me, keep my commandments.

-No one can serve two masters, for a slave will either hate the one and love the other or be devoted to the one and despise the other.
-You cannot serve God and wealth.
+No one can serve two masters, for either he will hate the one and love the other, or else he will be devoted to one and despise the other.
+You can’t serve both God and Mammon.

 To love God, you must be devoted to Him “with all your heart and with all your soul and with all your mind”.